gr4p3LCL/ass-frontend-template/README.md

 ## How to use this repository

+Follow the wiki primarily, but check here for information when you reach the sections each step links.

 1. Click [**Use this template**][generate repo] (instead of [creating a new blank repo][new repo])
     ![use this template]
 2. [Add your repo to your ass branch][add as submodule]